webdeveloperkanai/DEVSECIT/AUDIT_REPORT.md

 ✅ **Perfect Accessibility** - WCAG AA compliant throughout
 ✅ **Enterprise Security** - Professional security headers

 This website is ready to **impress both students and enterprise clients** with its professional appearance, smooth user experience, and innovative features.
-The platform successfully establishes DevSecIT as a **premium, professional IT service provider**.
+The platform successfully establishes DEV SEC IT as a **premium, professional IT service provider**.

 **GO LIVE! 🚀**